tytydraco/yessleep/out/I_Think_Somethings_Wearing_My_Elderly_Neighbors_Skin.md

 But she’s smarter than that.
 Always has been.
 She’ll get it out of me one way or another.

-I called the police again, I tried to explain what happened.
-Part of me wonders if this was some sort of delusion?
-Was I going through an episode of stress-induced psychosis?
-What will the police find down there.

 I can’t stop imagining the visage of Jack, the man I’d once known, squeezing through a gap in the partially opened door the size of my fist.
 Unhinging his being.
 Sliding apart his bones.

 And that wasn’t even the worst part.

 It’s the frown I saw carved deep in the groove of his mouth.
 The pleading look in those beady insect eyes.

-It was the way his mouth opened up right before I slipped through the window and said,

-“Please… He…lp… me.”

-Like there was a piece of him still left alive inside of that thing.
+Like there was a piece of him still left in there.